goldest-star/video-stabilization/README.md

 ## General Info

-Video stabilization is a software-based approach in real-time to eliminating environmental effects (wind, heavy vehicle etc.) and enhance the visual performance that degrade video streaming quality.
+Video stabilization is a software-based approach (using OpenCV and its CUDA backend) in real-time to eliminating environmental effects (wind, heavy vehicle etc.) and enhance the visual performance that degrade video streaming quality.
 Application is developed with following configuration:

 * Opencv 4.5.3
 * Cuda 11.2